Saudi Arabia warns citizens against sharing 'faked' documents after Wikileaks release

 Reuters was not able to independently verify the authenticity of the released documents.

-Saturday’s statement is the only official government response since the release, which WikiLeaks says is the first batch of more than half a million Saudi documents it has obtained and plans to publish.
+WikiLeaks said the released documents were a batch of more than half a million Saudi documents it has obtained and plans to publish.

 WikiLeaks did not say where it obtained the documents, but it referred in a press release to Riyadh’s statement in May that it had suffered a breach of its computer networks, an attack later claimed by a group calling itself the Yemeni Cyber Army.